reinaldogez/cs50-ai-minesweeper-deductive-knowledge-inference/README.md

 - **Minesweeper Class**: Manages board creation, mine placement, and overall game state.
 - **Sentence Class**: Represents a logical sentence about a set of cells and the number of mines among them.
 - **MinesweeperAI Class**: Uses the knowledge base to deduce safe moves and identify mines by updating and inferring new information from the board.

+### The Purpose of the `Sentence` Class

+The `Sentence` class is designed to represent a logical sentence about a set of cells on the Minesweeper board.
+Each instance of this class encapsulates two main pieces of information:

+1. **Set of cells (`self.cells`)**:
+   A set of coordinates (e.g., `(i, j)`) that have not yet been determined to be safe or mines.

+2. **Count (`self.count`)**:
+   A number indicating how many of the cells in the set are mines.

+This structure allows the AI to build and update a knowledge base about the game.
+For example, if a safe cell is revealed and indicates that there are 2 mines among its neighboring cells, the AI can create a sentence that includes those neighboring cells with a count of 2.
+From this information, combined with other sentences, the AI can deduce:

+- **Which cells are certainly mines**:
+  If the number of cells in the set equals the count, then all cells in the set must be mines.

+- **Which cells are certainly safe**:
+  If the count is zero, then all cells in the set are safe.

+Furthermore, the methods `mark_mine` and `mark_safe` allow the sentence to be updated when a cell is discovered to be a mine or is safe, by removing that cell from the set and adjusting the count if necessary.

+In summary, the `Sentence` class is crucial for the AI's deductive inference process, as it provides the logical structure that enables the extraction of new information from the knowledge already acquired during the game.

 ## Knowledge Representation and Inference